 Comprehensive Opioid Response with Twelve Steps (Cor-12)

 For many years, the traditional addiction treatment approach was “mind over matter.”
 In other words, the general consensus was that with enough support and willpower, anyone could overcome addiction.
 However, the opioid epidemic and scientific research have challenged old ideas and set the standard for a new approach to addiction treatment.
-Individuals seeking recovery from opioid drugs face serious obstacles in their journey to sobriety.
+(Tramadol) Individuals seeking recovery from opioid drugs face serious obstacles in their journey to sobriety.
 For instance, withdrawal symptoms can be seemingly insurmountable and cravings for these drugs can continue for varying lengths of time.
 By combining medication with counseling, behavioral therapies, twelve step-based treatment, and individualized care, many people are able to sustain recovery as opposed to using traditional treatment methods.